Dandelions and Bees: A Good Match?

 Our area is known for a big early maple bloom.
 Red Maple trees are a good food source for honey bees.

 They can also provide colonies with a food source that fills gap times.
 Perhaps one pollen source has stopped blooming and the next good source has not started yet.

 Dandelion flowers give the workers something meaningful to do.
 Not every plant produces pollen and nectar at the same time of day.
 Dandelions provide more food during the late morning.

-Foragers may move on to another type of plant in the afternoon.
+Foraging bees may move on to another type of plant in the afternoon.
 I have seen the same behavior when I plant a patch of buckwheat for my colonies.

 White seed head of dandelion plant image.

 However, that does not mean that some hungry bees won’t be thrilled to find some of those tiny yellow flowers in your yard.
 Leave them a few weeks.
 Don’t be in a big hurry to mow them down.
-Let the bees have their fill.

 Leave a Reply